Skip to navigation Skip to content

 • Make sure the assessment is correct (i.e. update incomes)

-• Write down or take screenshots of Case Liability Rates for period from the Date of Effect of the original decision to the day before the review lodgement date
+• Write down or take screenshots of Case Liability Rates for the period from the Date of Effect of the original decision to the day before the review lodgement date

 • Add the care as per the review outcome, using review lodgement date as the Date of Notification, see Integrated Care – Making and recording care determination and Care Cuba Process Help